olance/jquery.organicTabs/README.md

         sizingSpeed: 200
     });

+#### Options (and default values)

+    {
+        headingsSelector: ".nav",        // jQuery selector string to find headings list(s) inside the target element
+        contentsSelector: ".list-wrap",  // jQuery selector string to find contents container(s) inside the target element

+        updateAlong: null,	      	     // Provide elements to be updated along with the regular wrapper.
+It's useful in
+				                    	 // nesting cases when you want a parent element to be resized correctly

+        fadingSpeed: 300,                // Speed of fading animations
+        fadingEasing: "swing",           // Easing used for fading animations

+        sizingSpeed: 300,                // Speed of resizing animations
+        sizingEasing: "swing"            // Easing used for resizing animations }

 #### To apply the default organicTabs automatically

 The plugin will automatically be run on tabbed areas declaring the _data-organic-tabs_ attribute as follows: